Even though your organization’s SaaS data is in the cloud, that doesn’t mean it’s completely safe.

 Features and benefits of StorageCraft Cloud Backup

-Configure backups of selected cloud-based data to happen every eight hours and be stored in an Amazon S3 data center.
+Configure backups of selected cloud-based data to happen every eight hours and be stored in a Microsoft Azure or Amazon S3 data center.

 Security and Availability

-Rest assured that backed-up data is safe and accessible 24/7—data is transmitted and stored in an encrypted format, resides in Amazon S3 SAS 70-certified centers, and is firewall-protected.
+Rest assured that backed-up data is safe and accessible 24/7—data is transmitted and stored in an encrypted format and resides in secure Azure or Amazon S3 data centers.